MetaLang/d-articles/std-variant is everything cool about d.md

 specified list.

-With that out of the way, let's now talk about what's wrong with C++'s implementation of `std::visit`, and how D greatly improves on it using its powerful toolbox of compile-time, introspective features.
+With that out of the way, let's now talk about what's wrong with C++'s implementation of `std::visit`, and how D makes it much more pleasant to use by leveraging its powerful toolbox of compile-time introspection features.

 ## Problems with std::visit and how D fixes them

-The main problem with the C++ implementation is that - aside from clunkier template syntax - metaprogramming is very arcane and convoluted, and there are almost no static introspection tools included out of the box, save for the absolute basics in `std::type_traits` (there are a few third-party solutions, which are appropriately horrifying and verbose).
-This makes implementing `std::visit` much more difficult than it has to be, and also pushes that complexity down to the consumer of the library; my eyes bled at this code from Mr. Kline's article:
+The main problem with the C++ implementation is that - aside from clunkier template syntax - metaprogramming is very arcane and convoluted, and there are almost no static introspection tools included out of the box.
+You get the absolute basics in `std::type_traits` (there are a few third-party solutions, which are appropriately horrifying and verbose), but that's it.
+This makes implementing and using `std::visit` much more difficult than it has to be, and also pushes that complexity down to the consumer of the library; my eyes bled at this code from Mr. Kline's article:

 ```C++
 template <class...
 Fs>